Mirko Bajić: Since 2004

 Bajić was elected to the Vojvodina provincial assembly in the 2004 provincial election, winning Subotica's second division as a candidate of the citizens' group "Subotica Our City."
 For the concurrent 2004 Serbian local elections, Serbia introduced the direct election of mayors and proportional representation for local assembly elections.
 Bajić ran for mayor of Subotica, finishing third, and appeared on the "Subotica Our Home" list for the local assembly, receiving a mandate after the list won five seats.

 Shortly after the 2004 elections, the NDS merged into the Democratic Party of Serbia (Demokratska stranka Srbije, DSS).
 Bajić did not take part in the merger but instead established the People's Democratic Party of Vojvodina (Narodna demokratska stranka Vojvodine, NDSV) as a Bunjevac party, with himself as leader.
 The NDSV participated in the 2007 Serbian parliamentary election on the list of the Democratic Party and, somewhat ironically, Bajić appeared on the DS's list as a NDSV representative.
 He indicated that NDSV's main purpose was to ensure the Bunjevci would have rights equal to those of other national minority communities.
-The DS list won sixty-four mandates, and Bajić, who was appeared the twenty-seventh position, was not selected to serve in the national assembly.
+The DS list won sixty-four mandates, and Bajić, who appeared in the twenty-seventh position, was not selected to serve in the national assembly.
 (From 2000 to 2011, all parliamentary mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be distributed out of numerical order.
 The list was mostly alphabetical in any event.)
 The SBB was created after the 2007 election, either as a reconstituted version of the NDSV or as a successor party, and Bajić was again chosen as the party's leader.